sefffal/Octofitter.jl/docs/src/pma.md

 ```@example 1
 using Pigeons
 model = Octofitter.LogDensityModel(HD91312)
-Random.seed!(1)
 chain, pt = octofit_pigeons(model, n_rounds=10)
 display(chain)
 ```

-Note that `octofit_pigeons` took considerably longer to run than `octofit` typically does; however, as we will see, it sampled successfully from severally completely disconnected modes in the posterior.
+Note that `octofit_pigeons` took somewhat longer to run than `octofit` typically does; however, as we will see, it sampled successfully from severally completely disconnected modes in the posterior.
 That makes it a good fit for sampling from proper motion anomaly and relative astrometry with limited orbital coverage.

 ### Analysis